A two-tier management structure

 Board members elected by the annual general meeting are elected for one year at a time.
 Retiring members can be re-elected.
-At the annual general meeting on 11 April 2019, Klaus Nyborg, Johanne Riegels Østergård, Karsten Knudsen and Robert Hvide Macleod were re-elected as members of the Board of Directors.
+At the annual general meeting in March 2023, Klaus Nyborg, Johanne Riegels Østergård, Karsten Knudsen and Robert Hvide Macleod were re-elected as members of the Board of Directors.
 Ian McIntosh and Vibeke Bak Solok was elected for the vacant seats after Stephen Kunzer and Helle Østergaard, who did not run for re-election.

-After the annual general meeting 2019, the Board of Directors appointed Klaus Nyborg as Chairman and Johanne Riegels Østergård as Vice Chairman.
+After the annual general meeting 2023, the Board of Directors appointed Klaus Nyborg as Chair and Johanne Riegels Østergård as Vice Chair.